sidorovis/stsc/README.md

 Also this project have module to fix problems on Datafeed (when datafeed have stocks with big gap ot provide possibility to redownload data).
 Works only for Yahoo EOD datafeed currently.

-## stsc.signals

-Signals base (signal is a result when algorithm process time element (day, minute...)).

 ## stsc.general

 Core functionality for strategy simulating.